oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ivdep/README.md

 ```

 #### Example 5: Dependence distance across multiple loops in a nest
-In the code snippet that follows, Statement'S'S' forms two distinct true dependencies, one carried by loop `L1` and one by loop `L2`.
-Across iterations of loop `L1`, data is stored into a location in array `a`.
-Then is read in the next iteration.
-Similarly, across iterations of loop `L2`, data is stored into a location in array `a`.
-Then is read in a later iteration.
-In the latter case, the dependence across loop `L2` has a dependence distance of 2.
-In the former, the dependence distance across loop `L1` has a dependence distance of 1.
+In the code snippet that follows, Statement `S` forms two distinct true dependencies, one carried by loop `L1` and one by loop `L2`.
+Across iterations of loop `L1`, data is stored into a location in array `a` that is read in the next iteration.
+Similarly, across iterations of loop `L2`, data is stored into a location in array `a` that is read in a later iteration.
+In the latter case, the dependence across loop `L2` has dependence distance of 2.
+In the former, the dependence distance across loop `L1` has dependence distance of 1.
 Special care must be taken when reasoning about loop-carried memory dependencies spanning multiple loops.
 ```c++
 L1: for(i = 1; i < n; i++){
   L2: for(j = 1; j < m; j++){